pip-services/pip-services-docs/content/en/golang/commons/errors/_index.md

 ### Classes

 #### [ApplicationError](application_error)
-Defines a base class to defive various application exceptions.
+Defines a base class used to define various application exceptions.
 Most languages have own definition of base exception (error) types.
-However, this class is implemented symmetrically in all languages supported by PipServices toolkit.
+However, this class is implemented symmetrically in all languages supported by the PipServices toolkit.
 It allows to create portable implementations and support proper error propagation in microservices calls.

 #### [ApplicationErrorFactory](application_error_factory)